ymoondhra/django-token-base/README.md

 #### Why I Built This ####
 In my experiences with full-stack applications, I have noticed how I have to rebuild the same functionalities every time (e.g. authentication), often having to look back at previous projects I have created.
 I want to minimize the amount of time developers spend on the repetitive aspects of creating a back-end API for full-stack applications.

-Moreover, I want developers to be able to pull different versions of this project for the different functionalities they need.
-For example, If someone wants to build a back-end API that allows users to log in with Facebook or log in with their actual username, a developer may pull down only Version 3, which is the first version that has the Facebook login feature.
+Moreover, I want developers to be able to pull different versions (a.k.a. [releases](https://github.com/ymoondhra/django-token-base/releases)) of this project for the different functionalities they need.
+For example, If someone wants to build a back-end API that allows users to log in with Facebook or log in with their actual username, a developer may pull down only Version 3.0.0, which is the first version that has the Facebook login feature.
-However, Version 3 uses email to login/logout instead of username.
-Therefore, the best approach would be to pull down the directories of Version 1 (which uses username) and Version 3, compare the code, and use the helpful comments within the code to decide what code to remove.
+However, Version 3.0.0 uses email to login/logout instead of username.
+Therefore, the best approach would be to pull down the directories of Version 1.0.0 (which uses username) and Version 3.0.0, compare the code, and use the helpful comments within the code to decide what code to remove.

 For the developers who would prefer to start from scratch but use this project for reference, the section below outlines how I went about coding this API.
+All versions can be found [here](https://github.com/ymoondhra/django-token-base/releases).

 #### How I Built This ####